ArnoldDP/OStim-Community-Modlist/README.md

 ### Profiles

-While you are free to switch profiles at any point in time, I have to recommend doing the clean save procedure if you are switching from Solas to NAT.
-It probably won't hurt anything, but better safe than sorry.

-If you are switching between an ENB profile to a CS profile, I recommend checking your overwrite and clearing/moving anything that has to do with KiLoader or ENB (usually found in the "root" folder in your overwrite)
+If you are switching between an ENB profile to a CS profile or vice versa, I recommend checking your overwrite and clearing/moving anything that has to do with KiLoader or ENB (usually found in the "root" folder in your overwrite)

- * ENB - Solas

-The Default profile.
-Looks the most natural in my opinion with slightly desaturated colors and warm undertones.

- * CS - Solas

-Similar in aesthetic to the ENB - Solas profile.
-Sacrifices quality for much better performancec, especially on weaker hardware.

- * ENB - NAT

-Deep contrasted shadows and more saturated colors.
-Usually prefered by those who like a more artistic fantasy type of environment.

- * CS - NAT

-Similar in aesthetic to the ENB - NAT profile.
-Again, sacrifices quality for much better performance.

 ### Hotkeys